Anqiiiiiiiii/SoraTower/proposal.md

 The player has a log book to view conversations with previous NPCS.
 Search capabilities will be developed.
 The first tier of the map will have different partitions/gameplay.
-Special rooms that will have different events
+Special rooms that will give
 ***
 ## Target user
 ***